denistsoi/franklinchen.github.io/source/_posts/2012-02-26-snowing-means-sambar-at-coriander-india-grill.markdown

 ## Conclusion

 I like eating at buffets once every month or two.
 Having variety and knowing that I am giving my permission to eat all I want, rather than my usual policy of being much more moderate, adds a bit of excitement to my life, while probably also giving physical health benefits.

+### (Update of 2013-11-08)

+This year a new Indian restaurant opened in Pittsburgh, [All India](http://www.allindiapgh.com/).
+It is by far my favorite Indian restaurant in town now.